ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/excel-export-extra-content/index.md

 <grid-example title='Excel Export - Custom Header and Footer' name='excel-export-prepend-append' type='generated' options='{ "enterprise": true, "exampleHeight": 815 }'></grid-example>

-## Adding Headers and Footers
+## Adding Header and Footer Content

-Extra content can also be added in a form of Headers and Footers.
-These are only visible when printing or exporting from Excel to PDF.
+Extra content can also be added in the form of Headers and Footers of the exported Excel file.
+Please note that this header and footer content is only visible when printing or exporting from Excel to PDF.

-To use export headers and footers, the `headerFooterConfig: ExcelHeaderFooterConfig` object should be configured.
+You can set header and footer content via the `headerFooterConfig: ExcelHeaderFooterConfig` object.
+See it documented further below.

-The header and footer object accepts some special configs as follows:
+The header and footer object accepts the following placeholders:

 - `&[Page]`: Prints the current page number.
 - `&[Pages]`: Prints the total number of pages.